Gabriele-P03/Note/README.md

  ### Read master's README file to understand the achieve of this application

- ### Features of 1.0.1:
+ ### Features of 1.0.2:

+ * New Main UI.
+The old one is still available via "Your Note"

+ * Now you can check your startup permission via menu->permissions

- * Now scheduled notification can be deleted:
+ * Now you can see app and mine informations via menu->info
-     - Via delete button (with the relative note)
-     - When you instance a new note

- * Notification ringtone available

  * Still no settings available.